Suncoast Community High School: Math, Science, & Engineering

 The Math, Science, and Engineering Program (MSE) concentrates on mathematics, science — particularly physics — and engineering.
 Physics courses taken are AP Physics 1, AP Physics 2, AP Physics C: Mechanics, AP Physics C: Electricity and Magnetism and, for MSE/IB students, IB Physics HL.
 Dual enrollment math courses taken are Calculus II/III, Discrete Mathematics, Linear Algebra, and Differential Equations.
 Students in the MSE program may also elect to pursue the International Baccalaureate Diploma in their junior and senior years.
 This results in a major shift of coursework, including the requirement of 6 IB External Assessments, 4 IB Internal Assessments, and 2 IB Oral Assessments.
 The requirement of a foreign language extends from 2 years to all 4 years of high school, the requirement of IB Theory of Knowledge (TOK), IB Physics HL, and other requirements faced by IB track students.

 MSE students complete a science fair project in their junior year, with some moving up to the state science fair and even the Intel International Science and Engineering Fair (ISEF).

-Students wishing to enter the MSE program are required to have a 3.0 GPA and math up to and including Algebra 2 Honors completed.